30 Ways to Say “Cool” in Spanish [With Examples and Audio]

 There are plenty of ways to say “cool,” but some are decidedly less cool than others.

-Your Spanish skills are already pretty cool if you’ve mastered the slang of Mexico and tried out slang from Spain, especially so if you’ve worked on your South American slang from Argentina, Chile and Ecuador.
+Your Spanish skills are already pretty cool if you’ve mastered Mexican slang and tried learning and using colloquial words from Spain and other Spanish-speaking countries.

-But now, it’s high time you learn the 30 coolest Spanish words for “cool.
+But now, it’s time to learn the 30 coolest Spanish words for “cool.”

 - 2. Bárbaro